 Answer: Nothing.

 The crust is crisp and even has those tiny little air bubbles on the exterior.
-The inside is tender and soft with lots of chewy goodness and just waiting for a slather of butter or to stack with leftover corned beef.
+The inside is tender and soft with lots of chewy goodness and just waiting for a slather of butter and/or jam.

 Got 24 hours?
 Make this rustic bread or maybe ciabatta?